-Six years ago, a Florida woman checked into Tampa General Hospital to remove a benign ovarian cyst.
+In 2010, a Florida woman checked into Tampa General Hospital to remove a benign ovarian cyst.
 The patient had no pre-existing conditions and went into what she thought was routine surgery.
 During the procedure, however, the surgeon cut through her small intestine.
 When the surgery ended, he closed up her wound without addressing this cut.

 During recovery, the patient’s blood pressure dropped, and she went into respiratory failure.
 The doctor’s negligence leads to a severe infection of flesh-eating bacteria.
 The woman suffered from abdominal pain, sepsis, and gangrene.
 To prevent the infection from killing her, the doctors had to remove both of her legs and arms below her knees and elbows.